Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Broadcasting power (a.k.a TX Power, Transmit Power)

-Generally, a Wi-Fi band broadcasts at the max power allowed by the region -- in the US, that's 30 dBm or 1 watt.
+Generally, a Wi-Fi band broadcasts at the maximum power allowed by the region—in the US, that’s 30 dBm or 1 watt.
 This setting allows for adjusting the power to any level below that.
 Lower levels shorten the range of a broadcaster.

-Wi-Fi 7 has the Automated Frequency Coordination feature that allows for higher broadcasting power.
+Wi-Fi 7 has the Automated Frequency Coordination feature that allows for higher broadcasting power for the 6GHz band.

 USB Mode (a.k.a Downgrade USB...)